 Content: OP is an expanded newsletter containing non-peer reviewed articles of clinical interest, abstracts of scientific literature, and book reviews.
-Recognized special interest groups—Occupational Health, Foot & Ankle, Performing Arts, Pain Management, Imaging and Animal Physical Therapists—also publish their newsletters within OP.
+Recognized special interest groups—Occupational Health, Foot & Ankle, Performing Arts, Pain, Imaging, Orthopaedic Residency/Fellowship, and Animal Rehabilitation—also publish their newsletters within OP.

 Managing Editor: Sharon L. Klinski

-Orthopaedic Physical Therapy Practice (ISSN 1532-0871) (ISSN 1532-0871) is the official magazine of the Orthopaedic Section, APTA, Inc. Copyright 2013 by the Orthopaedic Section, APTA.
+Orthopaedic Physical Therapy Practice (ISSN 1532-0871) is the official magazine of the Academy of Orthopaedic Physical Therapy, APTA, Inc. Copyright 2019 by the Academy of Orthopaedic Physical Therapy, APTA.
 Nonmember subscriptions are available for $50 per year (4 issues).
 Opinions expressed by the authors are their own and do not necessarily reflect the views of the Orthopaedic Section.
 The Editor reserves the right to edit manuscripts as necessary for publication.
 All requests for change of address should be directed to the Orthopaedic Section office.

 All advertisements which appear in or accompany Orthopaedic Physical Therapy Practice are accepted on the basis of conformation to ethical physical therapy standards, but acceptance does not imply endorsement by the Academy of Orthopaedic Physical Therapy.